- We advise you to exercise normal safety precautions in Greece.

 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-Outbreaks of food-borne diseases (including hepatitis and brucellosis) occur from time to time.
+Outbreaks of food-borne diseases (including brucellosis) occur from time to time.
 We recommend you avoid raw and undercooked food, and avoid unpasteurised dairy products.

 Where to get help